narendraj9/narendraj9.github.io/web/posts/sieve-of-eratos.markdown

           p : filterPrime [x | x <- xs, x `mod` p /= 0]
 ~~~~

-But the above algorithm isn't the *The Sieve of Eratosthenes* even though it is
+But the above algorithm isn't *The Sieve of Eratosthenes* even though it is
 given that name very often.
 The paper talks about the real *sieve* pretty well.

 Spinning Wheels and the Sieve
 -----------------------------

-Even the above algorithm can be improved by providing a better list of numbers
+The above algorithm and its real counterpart can be improved by providing a
-to the function $filterPrime$.
-For example, it would be better we avoid checking
+better list of numbers to the function $filterPrime$.
+For example, it would be
-even numbers and all multiples of 3.
-This can be achieved by generating the list
+better if we avoid checking even numbers and all multiples of 3.
+This can be
-using what is known as a *wheel*.
+achieved by generating the list to be passed using what is known as a *wheel*.

 Imagine yourself standing on the number line.
 You are initially on the number 1.
 Now, I am supposed to give you the number of steps you must take so that you
-end up on the next number that isn't a multiple of 2 and 3 or in general a
+end up on the next number that isn't a multiple of 2 or 3; or in general not a
 multiple of any of the numbers in a set.
 What would be the steps that you would
 take if that set of numbers happens to be empty.
 It's trivially a never-ending
 sequence of 1's.
 You just walk the whole number line stepping upon each number.

-Now, let's see what the sequence is when we have one element in the set, let's
+Now, let's see what the sequence is when we have one element in the set,
 say $p$.
 Since you are standing on $1$, the first multiple is yet to be
 encountered and is at $p$.
 All numbers between $1$ and $p$ are numbers you must
 step upon.
 So the sequence must contain $(p - 2)$ values equal to $1$ followed